 The fighters have their hair traditionally set in a vertical topknot.
 We don’t quite understand the sumo wrestling game and etiquette, but we do understand the basic rule, that the one who is turned over, is the loser.

 We spot an excessive and overwhelming amount of bare skin among the fighting sumo wrestlers.
-It is hard to describe them: beefy or fleshy … I really don’t know how to characterise them.
-What is indisputable is their bellies, thighs and arms being exposed in the training room.
+What is indisputable are their bellies, thighs and arms being exposed in the training room.
 They fight in the arena as if it were an important battle.
 This is actually also what it precisely, at this very moment, appears to be for the individuals concentrated on the sumo wrestling game within the ring.

 The balance of power among the fighters is revealed from the count of who is most frequently turned over and getting his thighs and body brown painted by the moist clay.
 As the duels progress, the browner their body parts become.